smart-duck/veradco/README.md

 ## Overview

 Veradco a.k.a.
 Versatile Admission Controller is an admission controller that is expandable via a plugin system.
 It handles Mutating and Validating webhooks that you can extend by developing your own plugins or by using some third-party ones or the ones that are built-in.
+There is 2 types of plugins: go plugins and GRPC ones.
+It is recommended to use the GRPC plugins to avoid Go plugins drawbacks.

 [Kubernetes admission controllers](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers)